Galvana28/Galvana28/README.md

 - I'll keep updating this, and I'll probably improve the layout in the future.
 [Last updated: 29/11/2024] this is a big wip i promise i can make it look better., wtf is this vro 😭 hurry up this looks ass
+- i was considering making a new intro, but it looked different from this and that upset me :/ if anyone wants to help, dm me on discord or smth idk